 You would typically spray the clearcoat farther out than the paint to a boundary line on your vehicle.
 Again, you don't want to spray the clearcoat in the middle of a panel without going out to the edges as you will leave a noticeable clearcoat line.

-Using the Catalyzed Clearcoat We sell a catalyzed clearcoat on our site.
-Please read the directions carefully on this product.
-This product should only be used by experienced professionals as it is quite toxic and requires a full respirator, skin protection and a paint booth.
-This product dries shiny and does not need to be polished.
+Do NOT use the catalyzed Spray Cans unless you are a professional auto body repair person.
+This is a very tricky product to use.
+It is not forgiving of mistakes.
+Most customers should use our regular spray cans.
+Some basecoats are ONLY available in catalyzed spray cans so make sure you read all the directions before using this product.
+Also, please read the safety directions carefully on this product.
+Again, this product should only be used by experienced professionals as it is quite toxic and requires a full respirator, skin protection and a paint booth.
+The catalyzed clearcoat dries shiny and does not need to be polished.

-Should you wish to use our regular clearcoat over this product, let the catalyzed clearcoat dry for at least two days, then wetsand with 1000 grit.
-Now you can use our regular clear over this.
+This product needs to dry thoroughly before recoating.
+At least two days.
+Should you wish to recoat this product once it dries, let the paint dry for at least two days, then wetsand with 1000 grit.
+Now you can use our regular clear/paint over this.

 Lightening/Darkening the Paint when Spraying Clearcoat